Teleinfrastructure-Research-Lab/gazebo-sionna-pipeline/docs/semantic_ablation_actor_200f_pipeline.md

   --config "$CONFIG"

 Replace `/path/to/your/sionna/python` with the Python interpreter from an environment where Sionna RT and Mitsuba are installed.
-You can also set `COLLABPAPER_PYTHON` to that interpreter path if using scripts that auto-discover it.
+You can also set SIONNA_PYTHON to that interpreter path; COLLABPAPER_PYTHON remains supported as a legacy alias.

 /path/to/your/sionna/python \
   rt_out/scripts/experiments/exp_run_rt_multi_rx_batch.py \